Cueria Law Firm, LLC

 While working as a delivery driver can be lucrative, especially following the COVID-19 pandemic’s spike in deliveries, there are a variety of risks assumed as a food delivery driver, including the risk of getting in an auto accident while on the job.

 The following are steps a driver should take following an accident that occurs while completing a food delivery:

-If you have suffered from an injury involving a food delivery service, contact our Louisiana personal injury attorneys today.
+Those who have been involved in food delivery driver accidents should contact our Louisiana personal injury attorneys today.
 We will review your case and determine if you have legal rights to file for monetary compensation.
-Let our experienced attorneys work for you.
-Contact our office today to schedule an appointment for a free consultation.
+Let our experienced attorneys work for you by contacting our office today to schedule a free consultation.